bigwiv/Biopython-cn/chr14.rst

-Chapter?14??Sequence motif analysis using Bio.motifs
+Chapter 14  Sequence motif analysis using Bio.motifs
 ====================================================

 This chapter gives an overview of the functionality of the ``Bio.motifs`` package included in Biopython.
-It is intended for people who are involved in the analysis of sequence motifs, so I¡¯ll assume that you are familiar with basic notions of motif analysis.
-In case something is unclear, please look at Section?\ `14.8 <#sec:links>`__ for some relevant links.
+It is intended for people who are involved in the analysis of sequence motifs, so Iâ€™ll assume that you are familiar with basic notions of motif analysis.
+In case something is unclear, please look at Section \ `14.8 <#sec:links>`__ for some relevant links.

 Most of this chapter describes the new ``Bio.motifs`` package included